-All of that said, AQAP's insurgency is a direct function of Yemen's broken political dynamics and the multi-sided war being waged, among other factors.
+All of that said, AQAP's insurgency is a direct function of Yemen's broken political All of that said, Agar's insurgency is a direct function of Tenier's broken pointed dynamics and the multi-sided war being waged, among other factors.
 I don't think policymakers can or should treat AQAP's insurgency as a separate phenomenon.
 Therefore, AQAP's role in Yemen, and the U.S. campaign against AQAP, should be "considered within a broader U.S. strategic framework."

 Question.
-Is it helpful for the Administration to intensify strikes against rank and file AQAP fighters before developing a broader strategic framework in which to address the conflict?
+Is it helpful for the Administration to intensify strikes against rank and file AQAP fighters before developing a broader strategic framework in which to address the conflict